-- Marhamchurch - Wooldown is located two miles South of Bude, on the outskirts of the quaint village of Marhamchurch with its community shop, pub and restaurant being just a few minutes walk.
+Marhamchurch - Wooldown is located two miles South of Bude, on the outskirts of the quaint village of Marhamchurch with its community shop and pub (drinks only) being just a few minutes walk.

 There are some excellent beaches nearby, in fact, Bude (2 miles) was voted the 7th Best Beach Destination in the UK by millions of TripAdvisor users (March 2012).

 Time to try crabbing in the rock pools and scrambling over the rocks, a day at the beach is a sure favourite for all ages.
 The seaside town of Bude plays a big part in the surfing community due to the popular surrounding beaches such as Widemouth Bay, Sandymouth and Crooklets (all within 3 miles of Wooldown).

 Widemouth Bay (3 miles) - Popular with families and surfers, the north and south beaches form a large beach at low tide - both ends of the beach have car parks, toilet facilies and cafes, the south end is know as Black Rock.